ToshioCP/Gtk4-tutorial/src/sec2.src.md

 3. Click on the green button labeled `Code`.
 4. Select `Download ZIP` and download the codes from the repository.
 5. Unzip the file.
-6. Change your current directory to the top directory of the unzipped source files.
+6. Change your current directory to `src/tfe7`.
 7. Compile it.

 ~~~
 $ meson _build
 bash: meson: command not found...